Stage 2 Archaeological Assessment

 In cases where archaeological resources are found intervals of either pedestrian survey or test pit survey are reduced to gather additional information to aid in the determination of the recommendations.
 All recovered archaeological material is collected according to the Standards and Guidelines for Consultant Archaeologists and processed and analyzed to determine the cultural affiliations and assessment of the cultural heritage value or interest.
 This analysis along with a detailed background research make the basis for the recommendations.

 In urban environments with a long use history a different approach may have to be developed, this is done on a case by case basis.
 Often structures are erected directly on top of previous structures.
 This results in the archaeological potential for deeply buried archaeological remains.
 The first step in determining the best approach is to gather a detailed land use history including maps, land registry, directories and geotechnical studies.
 This allows us to determine and pin point areas where archaeological potential remains and test them, often through mechanical trenching.
 Mechanical trenching allow us a clear look at the use history of the property and determine if any archaeological resources are present.
 Even those properties under asphalt may still retain archaeological potential.

-A technical Stage 2 Archaeological Assessment report detailing the field work, results, analysis and recommendations for further work or no further work is produced and submitted to the Ministry of Tourism, Culture and Sport for review.
+A technical Stage 2 Archaeological Assessment report detailing the field work, results, analysis and recommendations for further work or no further work is produced and submitted to the Ministry of Heritage, Sport, Tourism and Culture Industries for review.
 A letter of concurrence is then issued.